Mar2ck/DAIN-Vulkan-GUI/README.md

 The program can be set to process two frames at once (`-j 1:2:2`).
 This allows for the GPU to be used almost 100% of the time instead of pausing everytime a frame needs to be saved/loaded which gives a very slight speed increase.
 The downside however is that two frames will be in memory at once so a lower tile size will be needed if there isn't enough VRAM.

 Tiles are used by default which can slow down processing.
 Using a tilesize that's equal to or bigger then the video's resolution will disable tiles and process the frame all at once.
 Eg. 720p = 1280x720 so use `-t 1280`

+## Errors
+"vkQueueSubmit failed" and "vkAllocateMemory failed" happens when there isn't enough VRAM for the current frame.
+Use a lower tile size or downscale the video.

 ## Help message
 ```